 Sungai Buloh has some good and reasonably priced Chinese restaurants that you can go to.

 Sungai Way Sun Tho Yuen Coffee Shop is the place to go if you want to try yam rice for lunch.

 Taman Megah in Petaling Jaya has hawker food and other chinese cuisine that you can try.

-Durians in Petaling Jaya is where you can get eat all you can durian promotion from RM10 per person.
+Durians in Petaling Jaya is where you can get all types of durian and most of the stalls open until late at night.